emirhansisman/file-storage-system/README.md

 # Basic File Storage System

-File storage system to store and retrieve files through Spring Boot REST API and interact through React client
+File storage system to store files into in-memory H2 database as blob, delete files and retrieve list of files through Spring Boot REST API endpoints or React client.

 ## Used Technologies